pytest-dev/pytest/CONTRIBUTING.rst

 Write documentation
 -------------------

-pytest could always use more documentation.
+Pytest could always use more documentation.
 What exactly is needed?

 * More complementary documentation.
 Have you perhaps found something unclear?
 * Documentation translations.
 We currently have only English.
 * Docstrings.
 There can never be too many of them.
 * Blog posts, articles and such -- they're all very appreciated.

-You can also edit documentation files directly in the Github web interface without needing to make a fork and local copy.
+You can also edit documentation files directly in the GitHub web interface, without using a local copy.
 This can be convenient for small fixes.

 .. _submitplugin: